buGtii/code_alpha_internship_task2_phishing_awareness/README.md

 ---

 ## Purpose
-This folder contains a safe, educational phishing demonstration page and artifacts for the CodeAlpha internship.
+This folder contains a safe, educational phishing demonstration page and artifacts.
 The page is intentionally simple and designed for lab-controlled testing only — **do not** use real production credentials or deploy this on public systems.

 The demo teaches:
 - How phishing pages often look and behave